 Sad to say, the privatization of America’s endless war is already underway.
 Denial is not a strategy to manage this growing problem.
 But the Middle East is not ready for such a crazy idea, and may never be.
 Indeed, a ceasefire in the entire region is imperative in 2017 in order to stop the bleeding.
 But instead, all the American allies in the region as well as Europe and the United States are involved in fanning the flames of the conflicts even more.
 It is clear now that they are not doing this to save lives or promote democracy.

 They are talking about private war and security, but what about diplomacy?
 Beyond diplomatic skills, they need imagination and courage to find a solution to the drawn-out conflicts.
 Only then can ISIL, Al-Qaeda, and their affiliates be stopped.

 In summary, the world desperately needs to renew its approach and institutions to truly reach peace.
 The United Nations can and should play this role, but unfortunately the voices of peace are so few that many member states have become pessimistic.
 Still, peace in the Middle East is the only possible option; the world only needs the political will to achieve it.
 The alternative – indirect colonial butchery and privatize war – is already unbearable for millions trapped in America’s endless war.
 In the meantime, the need for humanitarian assistance remains great.

-Posted by GPD on August 10, 2017, With 2040 Reads Filed under Investigations.
+Posted by GPD on August 10, 2017, With 2082 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.